PradeepPereiraGitHub/Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 DeepDataTidy<-DeepDataAggregated[order(DeepDataAggregated$subject,DeepDataAggregated$activity),]
 ```

-##ARE WE THERE YET??? - FINALLY, YES!!!
+##ARE WE THERE YET???

-As our final step, write this data set to a table and save it as a text file
+As our final step, write this tidy data set to a text file and save it.

 ```{r}
 write.table(DeepDataTidy, file = "DeepDataTidy.txt",row.name=FALSE)